mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/builder.md

 ```

 > [!NOTE]
 > The `Append` method adds a space before the SQL text by default.
-You can use the `AppendIntact` method if you don't want this behaviour.
+You can use the `AppendIntact` method if you do not want this behaviour.

-## INSERT, UPDATE and DELETE Statements
+## INSERT, UPDATE, and DELETE Statements

 ### Insert

-You can perform INSERT operations with the builder as seen in the example below.
+You can perform INSERT operations with the [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) as seen in the example below.

 ```csharp
 var user = new User { FirstName = "John", LastName = "Doe", UserTypeId = 4 };